sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 # Stage 3 - Deploying the Beta Application
 The next step is to deploy the application to the beta server.
-We already have a running application on the staging and production machine.
-The initial deployment step are described in [deployment](https://github.com/sugaryourcoffee/secondhand/blob/master/doc/deployment.md).
+We already have a running application on the beta, staging and production machine.
+The initial deployment steps are described in [deployment](https://github.com/sugaryourcoffee/secondhand/blob/master/doc/deployment.md).
-The steps in this section describe how to setup an additional beta server to test our upgraded application.
-If everything works we deploy to the staging sever and finally to the production server.
+The steps in this section describe how to update the beta server to test our upgraded application.
+If everything works on the beta server we deploy to the staging sever and finally to the production server.

 In the following we assume that our development machine is *saltspring* and our beta server is *uranus*.
-To setup the beta server we have to conduct following
+To upgrade the beta server we have to conduct following
 steps:

 * ssh to the staging server *uranus*
-* install Ruby 2.0.0
+* install Ruby 2.0.0p648
-* create a gemspec rails4013
+* create a gemspec rails-4116-secondhand
-* install Rails 4.0.13
+* install Rails 4.1.16
-* create the application directory
-* copy the staging virtual host to a beta virtual host and adjust it
+* adjust the Apache's beta virtual host
 * return to the development machine *saltspring*
-* create a beta environment
+* update the beta environment
-* deploy the application
+* deploy the beta application

 ### Install Ruby 2.0.0 and Rails 4.0.13 on the beta server
 First we ssh to the staging server

     saltspring$ ssh uranus

-We install and activate Ruby 2.0.0
+We install and activate Ruby 2.0.0p648

     uranus$ rvm install 2.0.0 && rvm use 2.0.0

 Then we create a gemset

-    uranus$ rvm gemset create rails4013
+    uranus$ rvm gemset create rails-4116-secondhand

 and switch to the gemset

-    uranus$ rvm ruby-2.0.0-p643@rails4013
+    uranus$ rvm ruby-2.0.0-p648@rails-4116-secondhand

-Finally we install Rails 4.0.13
+Finally we install Rails 4.1.16

-    uranus$ gem install rails --version 4.0.13 --no-ri --no-rdoc
+    uranus$ gem install rails --version 4.1.16 --no-ri --no-rdoc

-### Create the application directory
-We create a deployment directory to host our beta version of Secondhand.

-    uranus$ sudo mkdir /var/www/secondhand-beta/

-### Create a virtual host for the beta server
+### Adjust the virtual host for the beta server
 Copy the secondhand.conf to secondhand-beta.conf and change the Ruby version in the Apache's secondhand-beta.conf virtual host

-    uranus$ cp /etc/apache2/sites-available/scondhand.conf \
-    > /etc/apache2/sites-available/secondhand-beta.conf
     uranus$ vi /etc/apache2/sites-available/secondhand-beta.conf

 We change following part